blakejakopovic/popclipext/Readme.md

 # WARNING!

-Executing some commands may result in dataloss.
+Executing some commands may result in data loss.
 Use with caution.